Hexworks/hexworks-site/_tutorials/2019-03-21-how-to-make-a-roguelike-stationary-monsters.md

 ## Fungi Gardening

 Having *fungi* in our World is nice but in a good game each creature has unique properties which makes the game interesting.
-If we sit down and think about what *fungi* does the first thing which comes into mind is that it is **Growing**!
+If we sit down and think about what *fungi* does the first thing that might come into mind is that it is supposed to be **Growing**!
 There should also be a limit to the maximum size a *fungus colony* can spread.
 We'll define an `Attribute` for this.
 Let's take a look at how these things work.
 First, we add a configuration property to maximum fungus spread:

 ```kotlin
 // Add this to GameConfig